The Best Classic Beef Chateaubriand Recipe

 During the holiday season when I am over-indulging ahead for our annual Kendall-Jackson culinary team diet competition, one of my favorite dishes to prepare is Slow Roasted Fillet of Beef (Chateaubriand).
 While a slow roasted prime rib can please a crowd of 15 to 20, the chateaubriand — which is a center cut fillet of beef — serves eight people and always turns out tender and delicious.

-This is one of my top recipes that I always take on the road – it is easy to prepare and it never disappoints.
+This is one of my top Chateaubriand recipes that I always take on the road – it is easy to prepare and it never disappoints.

 This dish features a beef glaze that is rich in umami.
 Known now as the fifth sense of taste, umami is the Japanese word for “savory” or “meaty” and applies to the sensation of savoriness.
 The umami compliments the deeply rich, earthy and full bodied red wine, while the smoked mashed potatoes echo the spicy oak, espresso and tobacco flavors in the wine.

 The umami flavors in the fillet of beef glaze round out the rich tannins and allow the fruit to become the focus in these beautiful red wines.
-I like to serve the fillet of beef with full-bodied, big red wines, such as the Kendall-Jackson Merlot or Cabernet Sauvignon.
+I like to serve the fillet of beef with full-bodied, big red wines, such as the Kendall-Jackson Merlot or Cabernet Sauvignon

 Slow Roasted Chateaubriand with Béarnaise Aioli and Smoked Mashed Potatoes